1996–97 Port Vale F.C. season: First Division

 They finished eighth with 67 points (a mere four points off Palace in the play-offs), representing their highest finish since 1933–34.
 They finished three points and four places higher than Stoke.

-At the end of the season, legendary midfielder Ray Walker ended his nine years association with the club, becoming a player-coach with non-league Leek Town.
-Another popular player's Vale career was just starting however, with Jan Jansson signing permanently for a £200,000 fee.
+At the end of the season, legendary midfielder Ray Walker ended his nine years of association with the club, becoming a player-coach with non-League Leek Town.
+Another popular player's Vale career was starting, however, with Jan Jansson signing permanently for a £200,000 fee.

 Finances

 The club's shirt sponsors were Tunstall Assurance.

 Cup competitions

 In the FA Cup, Premier League Blackburn Rovers proved to be too strong, as Vale left Ewood Park having suffered a 1–0 defeat.

 In the League Cup, nearby Second Division side Crewe Alexandra lost 1–0 at Vale Park, before Vale blasted them away with a 5–1 win at Gresty Road.
 They then advanced past Third Division Carlisle United with a 3–2 aggregate victory.
-Pitted against Oxford United in the Third Round, a 2–0 defeat at the Manor Ground meant Vale were out of the competition.
+Pitted against Oxford United in the third round, a 2–0 defeat at the Manor Ground meant Vale were out of the competition.